 Fails to eliminate noises from behind the camera.
 Does not fare well as a true shotgun microphone.

-To casual users, a camera microphone may seem like an extravagant expense.
-But videographers looking to step up their game know that the first and best investment they can make in auxiliary equipment is an external camera microphone.
+To casual users, a camera microphone may seem like an extravagant expense, but videographers looking to step up their game know that the first and best investment they can make in auxiliary equipment is an external camera microphone.

 Camera microphones can vary in shape and size, but they fall within a few common types:

 Also known as lavalier microphones, these small mics are designed to clip to the lapel of a blazer or the collar of a shirt so they are as close to the speaker’s mouth as possible.
 When used properly, they will pick up the speaker’s voice over other sounds, including other voices.
-Lapel mics are excellent for picking up sounds close-up, but they are not so great at picking up deeper tones or sounds from more than a couple feet away.
+Lapel mics are excellent for picking up sounds close-up, but they are not so great at picking up deeper tones or sounds from more than a couple of feet away.

 Still in use by on-camera news reporters and boxing ring emcees, handheld microphones can pick up a wider range of sounds and richer tones overall.
 They are omnidirectional, meaning they can pick up sounds from several feet away, so speakers need to keep this mic close to their mouth to avoid being drowned out by surrounding noise.